-All of our directors other than Mr. Quirk, who is our Chief Executive Officer, are non-employees.
-During the first quarter of 2021, the board of directors determined that Douglas K. Ammerman, Thomas M. Hagerty, Daniel D. Lane, Sandra D. Morgan, Heather H. Murren, John D. Rood, Peter O. Shea, Jr. and Cary H. Thompson are independent under the criteria established by the New York Stock Exchange and our Corporate Governance Guidelines.
+All of our directors are non-employees other than Mr. Quirk, who served as our Chief Executive Officer until February 1, 2022 when he assumed the role of Executive Vice-Chairman.
+During the first quarter of 2022, the board of directors determined that Douglas K. Ammerman, Halim Dhanidina, Daniel D. Lane, Sandra D. Morgan, Heather H. Murren, John D. Rood, Peter O. Shea, Jr. and Cary H. Thompson are independent under the criteria established by the New York Stock Exchange and our Corporate Governance Guidelines.
 The board of directors also determined that Messrs.
 Lane, Thompson and Ms. Murren meet the additional independence standards of the New York Stock Exchange for compensation committee members.

 In determining independence, the board considered all relationships that might bear on our directors' independence from FNF.
-The board of directors determined that William P. Foley, II is not independent because, until December 1, 2019, he was the Executive Chairman and an employee of Black Knight which, until the Spin-Off on September 29, 2017, was a subsidiary of FNF; and Raymond R. Quirk is not independent because he is the Chief Executive Officer and an employee of FNF.
-The board determine that Thomas M. Hagerty is not independent because Mr. Hagerty is a Managing Director of Thomas H. Lee Partners, L.P.
+The board determined that Raymond R. Quirk is not independent because he is the Chief Executive Officer and an employee of FNF.
+The board of directors also determined that William P. Foley, II is not independent because he is Senior Managing Director of Trasimene Capital Management, LLC (Trasimene) and we paid Trasimene a transaction fee of approximately \$27.9 million in 2020 pursuant to a services agreement between us and Trasimene.
+For additional information concerning the Trasimene services agreement, see the section titled "Certain Relationships and Related Transactions" below.
+The board determined that Thomas M. Hagerty is not independent because Mr. Hagerty is a Managing Director of Thomas H. Lee Partners, L.P.
 (THL) and FNF paid THL approximately \$90 million in connection with the purchase of THL's minority interest in ServiceLink Holdings, LLC in July 2020.